The more you praise and celebrate your life, the more there is in life to celebrate. – Oprah Winfrey

 I Was Terrified Of Hurting To My Core, Each Time I Failed

-I retreated even more from my own life and focused wholly on helping other people and tried to convince myself that I was being spiritually enlightened.
+I retreated even more from my life and focused wholly on helping other people and tried to convince myself that I was spiritually enlightened.

-It was this decision which brought me to acknowledge my own self-belief…
+It was this decision which brought me to acknowledge my self-belief…

 I don’t matter, so I was choosing to self-sacrificing.